Just like you, we’re growing and learning.

 Study Abroad - Opportunity for students to study, participate in, and observe Chinese medicine in China

-PD - The opportunity for incoming students with 3 years or more of accredited university studies, to enter ASAOM under the Professional Doctorate program and finish in four years with a PD in Chinese Medicine
+PD - The opportunity for incoming students with 3 years or more of accredited university studies, to enter ASAOM under the Professional Doctorate program and finish in four to four an one-half years with a PD in Chinese Medicine.

 Anticipated implementation: Summer 2019